-After that the router should boot up with its factory defaults and you can access it with the default settings.
-If you don’t know the default settings use the search function above to find your router and it’s defaults settings along with usernames and passwords.
+After that, the router should boot up with its factory defaults and you can access it with the default settings.
+If you don’t know the default settings use the search function above to find your router and it’s default settings along with usernames and passwords.

 If the router is still not working after a 30-30-30 reset it might be that it is broken and you should consider getting a new unit or sending your current one in for repairs.

 After your router is reset you'll have to reconfigure it to work as you want.
 Remember to change the default WiFi name(SSID), password and also the router admin password.
 The default router passwords for your router can be found on our site through the search bar.
 If you have a common brand router here are some quick links for you:

 Linksys default password, Arris default password, default Netgear password, TP-LINK default password, D-Link default password, ASUS router default password, Belkin default password.
 If you don't change the router defaults there is always the risk that someone unauthorized gets access to your network.

 What is the difference between a reboot and a reset?

 Although it might seem obvious to most people, many don’t know the difference between a reboot and a reset.

 When a reboot, also known as a power cycle is performed the router shuts down and restarts all functionalities while still preserving the settings and configurations of the device.
 This clears the working memory and can often help if the router has been running for a long time and started acting weird.

 Rebooting a router is as simple as toggling the power button or unplugging and replugging the power, and can usually also be done through the router's web-interface.